ThaumicTheory/IGSQ-Plugin/README.md

 - [x] Remove mc_accounts lookup in spigot it is only required in 1 server bungee can handle this
 - [ ] Major commenting required

-## Known Issues

-- [] On Reload Common_Security sometimes throws java.lang.NoClassDefFoundError: in FilterCommand.
-Investigation needed
-- [] If expert mode is turned off after enderdragon has been killed it will not reset its name
-- [] If expert mode increases entity health it may obtain way more health than its supposed to get.
-Investigation needed

 ## Developer Notes

 **Colour Standardisation**